jonas-thn/gaussian-splatting-renderer/README.md

 WebGL uses a depth range from negative one to positive one for its normalized device coordinates.
 WebGPU, on the other hand, expects a depth range from zero to one.
-If you pass the raw projection matrix without this conversion, the geometry will be distorted.
+If the raw projection matrix is passed without this conversion, the geometry will be distorted.

 ``` {#lst:webgl_webgpu_matrix caption="WebGL To WebGPU Coordinate Conversion" label="lst:webgl_webgpu_matrix"}